Covenant College: Athletics

 The Covenant athletic teams are called the Scots.
-The college is a member of the NCAA Division III ranks, primarily competing in the newly-created Collegiate Conference of the South (CCS) since the 2022–23 academic year.
-The Scots previously competed in the D-III USA South Athletic Conference (USA South) from 2013–14 to 2021–22; the defunct D-III Great South Athletic Conference (GSAC) from 2010–11 to 2011–12 (although its women's sports continued until 2012–13); as an NCAA D-III Independent during the 2009–10 and 2012–13 school years; and in the Appalachian Athletic Conference (AAC) of the National Association of Intercollegiate Athletics (NAIA) from 2001–02 to 2008–09.
+The college is a member of the NCAA Division III, primarily competing in the newly created Collegiate Conference of the South (CCS) since the 2022–2023 academic year.
+The Scots previously competed in the D-III USA South Athletic Conference (USA South) from 2013–2014 to 2021–2022; the defunct D-III Great South Athletic Conference (GSAC) from 2010–2011 to 2011–2012 (although its women's sports continued until 2012–2013); as an NCAA D-III Independent during the 2009–2010 and 2012–2013 school years; and in the Appalachian Athletic Conference (AAC) of the National Association of Intercollegiate Athletics (NAIA) from 2001–2002 to 2008–2009.

 Covenant competes in 14 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, golf, soccer, tennis and track & field; while women's sports include basketball, cross country, soccer, softball, tennis, track & field and volleyball.
 Former sports included women's golf.

+Recently, the women's volleyball finished the 2023 season with a 35–3 record, a top 25 national ranking, and a trip to the NCAA Division III tournament, where they defeated No. 15 ranked Mount St. Joseph University before losing to No. 7 ranked Emory University in the second round.

+The men's tennis team has also found much success recently, winning two straight conference titles.
+In 2023, they finished with an 18–7 record and advanced to the NCAA tournament for the first time in school history.

 Campus

-The campus is located at the top of Lookout Mountain in Dade County, Georgia, near the city of Lookout Mountain, Georgia.
+The campus is located at the top of Lookout Mountain in Dade County, Georgia, near the city of Lookout Mountain, Georgia and approximately fifteen minutes from the city of Chattanooga, Tennessee.